viamrobotics/docs/content/en/index.md

 ---
-title: "Welcome to Viam's pre-Beta Documentation"
+title: "Welcome to the Viam Documentation Site"
-linkTitle: "Welcome to Viam's pre-Beta Documentation"
+linkTitle: "Welcome to the Viam Documentation Site"
-date: 2022-09-07T10:03:25-04:00
 weight: 1
 type: "docs"
 ---